DsmMatt/AwesomeBump/README.md

 * saving images to following formats: PNG, JPG,BMP,TGA
 * edit one texture which contains different materials
 * add some grunge to your map with grunge texture.
-* mix two bumpmaps togheter with normal map mixer.
+* mix two bumpmaps together with normal map mixer.
 * and many others, see our videos on YouTube

 #### Contributors: